chromagic-development/Machina/README.md

 Machina
 ==

 The use case is a personal AI voice assistant integrated with [VoiceMacro](https://www.voicemacro.net).
 I developed in C# an AI wake word engine running *locally* in the background and several VM plugins as well as macros contributing to a complete stack to give it life.
 When "Machina" (/ma.ki.na/) is spoken it activates the command macro that uses the GetCommand AI STT plugin.
 VM then conditionally responds to voice commands copied to the command_p speech transcription variable and can reply with a SpeakText TTS plugin natural AI voice to have an easily customizable, private "Alexa".
 Make it "smarter" by adding the AskChatGPT, AskVisionGPT, and GetWeather plugins.
-It requires using edge servers that can optionally run on a single PC or creating cloud service accounts with Deepgram, OpenAI, and Open Cage for API keys set in the "Initialize Machina" macro.
+It requires using edge servers that can optionally run as a single PC or creating cloud service accounts with Deepgram, OpenAI, and Open Cage for API keys set in the "Initialize Machina" macro.

 - VM with UI access and control serves as a flexible, symbolic layer integrating the AI plugins
 - Macro scripting development environment easily facilitates design and implementation of AI agents and RAG